Injury-hit Milan wins 2-0 at Verona to boost title hopes | Sports-Games

-AC Milan boosted its title hopes by winning 2-0 at Hellas Verona in Serie A on Sunday despite being without a number of key players missing through injury.
+AC Milan boosted its title hopes by winning 2-0 at Hellas Verona in Serie A despite missing several key players through injury.

-Rade Krunic and Diego Dalot scored for Milan, which moved to within three points of league leader Inter Milan.
+Rade Krunić and Diogo Dalot scored for Milan, which moved to within three points of league leader Inter Milan.
 The Nerazzurri host Atalanta on Monday.

-Second-place Milan also remained four points above Juventus and six above Roma in fourth.
+Second-place Milan is four points above Juventus and six above Roma in fourth.
 Juventus beat Lazio 3-1 on Saturday, while Roma beat Genoa 1-0 earlier Sunday.

+The win will boost Milan's confidence ahead of the first leg of the Europa League round of 16 against Manchester United on Thursday.
+The Rossoneri had only won one of their previous six matches in any competition.

+''We have shown that we are still up there and we still believe in ourselves,'' Milan coach Stefano Pioli said. ''Playing so often helps you to also overcome slipups, we have always been balanced, even in evaluating our victories.

-After failing to win three of its last four games, Milan was desperate for a victory to put pressure on city rival Inter.
-But the Rossoneri were without a long list of injured players including Zlatan Ibrahimovic, Mario Mandžukic, Ante Rebic and Hakan Çalhanoglu.
+''We know how to deal with our defects and we know our strengths ... now we'll focus on the Europa League, on a really stimulating match in Manchester.''
+Milan was desperate for a victory in Verona to put pressure on city rival Inter.
+But it was without a long list of injured players including Zlatan Ibrahimović, Mario Mandžukić, Ante Rebić, and Hakan Çalhanoğlu.

 Milan doubled its lead five minutes after the interval when Dalot finished a well-worked team move with a shot into the top left corner.